ndegheselle/blog.degheselle.fr/about.md

 I also believe that writing this blog will be nice to :
 - Exercise my English (excuse my French !)
 - Train myself to write documentation that is clear, short and understandable
-- Force my code to be concise, short and the as self explanatory as possible
+- Force my code to be concise, short and be as self explanatory as possible